cometchat/cometchat-uikit-angular/README.md

 - Create an App: After registering, log in to your CometChat account and create a new app.
 Provide the necessary details such as the app name, platform (Angular), and other relevant information.
 Once you've created the app, CometChat will generate an Auth Key and App ID for you.
 Make sure to keep these credentials secure, as you'll need them later.
 - Make sure you've read the [key concepts](https://www.cometchat.com/docs/angular-uikit-beta/key-concepts)
 - Follow the steps provided in the integration section [here](https://www.cometchat.com/docs/angular-uikit-beta/integration#getting-started)

+## Help and Support
+For issues running the project or integrating with our UI Kits, consult our [documentation](https://www.cometchat.com/docs/angular-uikit/integration) or create a [support ticket](https://help.cometchat.com/hc/en-us) or seek real-time support via the [CometChat Dashboard](https://app.cometchat.com/).